Log Flow will show you what's being received by the backend in real time. The main use cases for log flow are:

 - Events, including the event name and its properties

-All data includes a subset of the installation id which uniquely identifies devices and the time in local timezone at which the log was emitted in the application.
+All data includes a subset of the installation ID, which uniquely identifies devices and the time in local timezone where the log was emitted in the application.

 "Is this on?"

 The main use case of Log Flow is to check that the SDK was properly integrated.
 Open the page, send some logs, and verify whether your one-line integration worked after the first run.
 You should expect to see a